pablogd-hashi/hashistack-gcp/README.md

 ## Overview

-A production-ready deployment of HashiCorp Consul Enterprise and Nomad Enterprise on Google Cloud Platform with monitoring, security, and enterprise features.
+A demonstration deployment of HashiCorp Consul Enterprise and Nomad Enterprise on Google Cloud Platform with monitoring, security, and enterprise features.
-This repository provides infrastructure-as-code for deploying a complete HashiCorp stack ONLY for demo purposes.
+This repository provides infrastructure-as-code for deploying a complete HashiCorp stack ONLY for demo and PoC purposes.
 Do not deploy this in Production.

 ### What This Repository Deploys